cmu-sei/crucible/docs/gallery/index.md

 ### Articles

 The following image shows the Articles Administraton Page.
 Here, administrators can add and delete articles.
-These are different articles providing information from different sources to keep the exercise going.
+These are different articles providing supplemental information from different sources to keep the exercise going.

 ![Articles Admin OE](../assets/img/articlesAdmin.png)